szieke/ScriptCommunicator_serial-terminal/README.md

 # ScriptCommunicator
 ScriptCommunicator is a scriptable cross-platform data terminal which supports serial port (RS232, USB to serial), UDP, TCP client/server, SPI, I2C and CAN.
-All sent and received data can be shown in a console and can be logged in an html, a text and a custom log.
+All sent and received data can be shown in a console and can be logged in an html and a text log.

 In addition to the simple sending and receiving of data ScriptCommunicator has a QtScript (similar to JavaScript) interface.
 This script interface has following features: